MANAGERIAL CAPABILITIES, PSYCHOLOGICAL EMPOWERMENT, ENTREPRENEURIAL INTENTION AND BUSINESS PERFORMANCE OF INFORMAL SECTOR: A STRUCTURAL EQUATION MODEL

 Christensen, L. & Burke, J. (2008).
 Educational research: Quantitative, qualitative, and mixed approaches.
 California: SAGE Publications, Inc.

 Giagtzi, Z. (2013).
 How perceived feasibility and desirability of entrepreneurship influence entrepreneurial intentions: A comparison between southern and northern European countries.
-(Master thesis) Erasmus School of Economics, Rotterdam.
+Master thesis.
+Erasmus Universiteit Rotterdam, Erasmus School of Economic.

 González‐Benito, J., & Suárez‐González, I. (2010).
 A study of the role played by manufacturing strategic objectives and capabilities in understanding the relationship between Porter's generic strategies and business performance.
 British Journal of Management, 21(4), 1027-1043.